nlml/nlml.github.io/_posts/2019-06-29-placeholder.md

 ![a spectrogram of an audio clip](/home/liam/nlml.github.io/images/fat/vat.png)

-*In VAT, we add small amounts of adversarial noise to images, then tell the model that predictions with these images should not change, despite the noise ([via](https://arxiv.org/abs/1704.03976))*
+*In VAT, we add small amounts of adversarial noise to images, then penalise our model for making different predictions on these images compared  to the original images ([source](https://arxiv.org/abs/1704.03976))*

 ### What is it?